lauyikfung/multiomics/README.md

 #### 3.3.4 Copyright Mention

-The files in "database" folder are contributed to Li Biao.
+The files in "database" folder and majority of files in "constants" folder are contributed by Li Biao.

 #### 3.3.5 Requirement Modules